 This project is for all the moms out there who still have little children.
+There are many kids room decorating ideas that you can do, but this is one for your kids to do.
 I know you must be thinking- what the heck…about the table in the above photo, but it has a cute story.

 Well, as you can see from the photo I just took of it, that never happened.
 Over the years the table has become the centerpiece of our basement, their household hangout while growing up.
-Kelly is graduated from college now and Mandy a sophomore.
+Both girls are out of college now.
 Girlfriends, boyfriends, neighbors, mothers of friends, roommates, team mates, coaches, have all signed this $10.00 treasure.
 Their original plan was to have everyone that came to the house, make a hand print with paint on the table.
 That became too messy so it ended up they just had everyone sign the table.
 Some of the signatures have faded or have been unintentionally wiped away as they initially used water based marker.
 There are names written in pencil and ball point pen, too.
 It really doesn’t matter as the best part of the table is all the unique signatures and seeing it take on it’s own personality.

-The table has a ten year history, some names are my daughter’s best friends that they see all the time, many are kids they went to elementary school with and will never see again.
+The table has a ten+ year history, some names are my daughter’s best friends that they see all the time, many are kids they went to elementary school with and will never see again.
 It is colorful and has become a beloved piece of furniture in our house.
-It is going to be interesting to see if Kelly or Mandy are going to take it with them when they move into their own homes one day, as it has an equal number of each of their friends names on it.
+It is going to be interesting to see if either daughter is going to take it with them when they move into their own homes one day, as it has an equal number of each of their friends names on it.

 They painted the table with white latex.
 When the paint was dry they used Mod Podge to attach images they clipped from magazines to the top and the legs, leaving the main table surface for the signatures.
 The first few friends that signed it also made a hand print with craft paint.
 I would suggest having a collection of permanent markers nearby for everyone to use so you won’t lose any signatures as the table ages.